bitnami-labs/sealed-secrets/README.md

 If you know or suspect a *sealing key* has been compromised you should renew the key ASAP before you start sealing your new rotated secrets, otherwise you'll be giving attackers access to your new secrets as well.

 A key can be generated early by passing the current timestamp to the controller into a flag called `--key-cutoff-time` or an env var called `SEALED_SECRETS_KEY_CUTOFF_TIME`.
-Expected format is RFC1123, you can generate it with the `date -R` unix command.
+The expected format is RFC1123, you can generate it with the `date -R` unix command.

 ### Common misconceptions about key renewal

-Sealed secrets sealing keys are not access control keys (e.g. like a password); they are more like the GPG key you might use to read encrypted mail sent to you.
+Sealed secrets sealing keys are not access control keys (e.g. a password).
+They are more like the GPG key you might use to read encrypted mail sent to you.
 Let's continue with the email analogy for a bit:

 Imagine you have reasons to believe your private GPG key might have been compromised.
-You'd have more to lose than to gain if the first thing you do is to just delete your private key.
+You'd have more to lose than to gain if the first thing you do is just delete your private key.
 All the previous emails sent with that key are no longer accessible to you (unless you have a decrypted copy of those emails), nor are new emails sent by your friends whom you have not yet managed to tell to use the new key.

 Sure, the content of those encrypted emails is not secure, as an attacker might now be able to decrypt them, but what's done is done.
-Your sudden loss of ability to read those emails surely doesn't undo the damage; if anything, it's worse because you no longer know for sure what secret the attacker got to know.
+Your sudden loss of the ability to read those emails surely doesn't undo the damage.
+If anything, it's worse because you no longer know for sure what secret the attacker got to know.
 What you really want to do is to make sure that your friend stops using your old key and that from now on all further communication is encrypted with a new key pair (i.e. your friend must know about that new key).

 The same logic applies to SealedSecrets.
-The ultimate goal is securing your actual "user" secrets.
+The ultimate goal is to secure your actual "user" secrets.
 The "sealing" secrets are just a mechanism, an "envelope".
-If a secret is leaked there is no going back; what's done is done.
+If a secret is leaked there is no going back, what's done is done.

 You first need to ensure that new secrets don't get encrypted with that old compromised key (in the email analogy above that's: create a new key pair and give all your friends your new public key).

 The second logical step is to neutralize the damage, which depends on the nature of the secret.
-A simple example is a database password: if you accidentally leak your database password, the thing you're supposed to do is simply to change your database password (on the database; and revoke the old one!) *and* update the SealedSecret resource with the new password (i.e. running `kubeseal` again).
+A simple example is a database password: if you accidentally leak your database password, the thing you're supposed to do is simply to change your database password (on the database; and revoke the old one!) *and* update the `SealedSecret` resource with the new password (i.e. running `kubeseal` again).

 Both steps are described in the previous sections, albeit in a less verbose way.
 There is no shame in reading them again, now that you have a more in-depth grasp of the underlying rationale.

 ### Manual key management (advanced)

-The sealed secrets controller and the associated workflow is designed to keep old sealing keys around and periodically add new ones.
+The `SealedSecret` controller and the associated workflow are designed to keep old sealing keys around and periodically add new ones.
 You should not delete old keys unless you know what you're doing.

 That said, if you want you can manually manage (create, move, delete) *sealing keys*.
-They are just normal k8s secrets living in the same namespace where the sealed secret controller lives (usually `kube-system`, but it's configurable).
+They are just normal k8s secrets living in the same namespace where the `SealedSecret` controller lives (usually `kube-system`, but it's configurable).

 There are advanced use cases that you can address by creative management of the sealing keys.
 For example, you can share the same sealing key among a few clusters so that you can apply exactly the same sealed secret in multiple clusters.
-Since sealing keys are just normal k8s secrets you can even use sealed secrets itself and use a GitOps workflow to manage your sealing keys (useful when you want to share the same key among different clusters)!
+Since sealing keys are just normal k8s secrets you can even use sealed secrets themselves and use a GitOps workflow to manage your sealing keys (useful when you want to share the same key among different clusters)!

-Labelling a *sealing key* secret with anything other than `active` effectively deletes the key from the sealed secrets controller, but it is still available in k8s for manual encryption/decryption if need be.
+Labeling a *sealing key* secret with anything other than `active` effectively deletes the key from the `SealedSecret` controller, but it is still available in k8s for manual encryption/decryption if need be.

-**NOTE** Sealed secrets currently does not automatically pick up manually created, deleted or relabeled sealing keys, an admin must restart the controller before the effect will apply.
+**NOTE** `SealedSecret` controller currently does not automatically pick up manually created, deleted or relabeled sealing keys.
+An admin must restart the controller before the effect will apply.

 ### Re-encryption (advanced)